 Read and excerpt below:

-On New Xinar, the new Cuian homeworld, the young city of New Xintito, bustled with vibrancy.
-And in the Library chamber of the Haddurana Building, a centre of business, politics, and occasional theocratics, the emancipation talks between the Lledumar and the Cuians recessed.
+On New Xinar, the new Cuian homeworld, the young City of New Xintito bustled with vibrancy.
+And in the Library chamber of the Haddurana Building, a place of business, politics, and occasional theocratics, the emancipation talks between the Lledumar and the Cuians recessed.
 A low buzz filled the Library chamber as the participants chattered, mulled the history of the annual talks and how to proceed.

-Councillor Dwadd Hranns spoke for the Lledumar.
-And she noted the boredom twist one half of a senior Cuian councillor’s bearded face, as he paraded himself in his green and brown regalia.
+Today’s spokesperson was the Lledumarian High Councillor, Dwadd Hranns.
+She scanned the gathered throng.
+Noted the boredom twist one half of a senior Cuian councillor’s bearded face, as he paraded himself in his green and brown regalia.

 She strolled momentarily, slowly meandered back and forth in the space between the opposing groups – the Cuians on the western side of the chamber; the Lledumar in the east.
-Her sandals scuffed on the timber-tiled library floor.
+The scuff of her sandals on the timber-tiled library floor followed her.

-Traans spoke then, and told her to pace herself.
-She had time.
-She could take Verntinus in the fourth act.
+Traans spoke then, and said, ‘Pace yourself.
+You’ve got time.
+You can take Verntinus in the fourth act.’

-The musical reference wasn’t lost on her, she quipped she looked forward to that.
+The musical reference wasn’t lost on her, and she quipped, ‘I’m looking forward to it.’
 She was more than thrilled at the thought she might defeat Korrs Verntinus, the Cuian responsible for their continued subjugation.
 But instantly groaned as she realised the hard work she’d need to put in to achieve such a victory.
 Was it possible, today?